10-Q 1 stc-20230930.htm Q3 2023 FORM 10-Q stc-20230930

 ($000 omitted)

-The number of specific debt investment holdings held in an unrealized loss position as of September 30, 2023 was 374.
-Of these securities, 267 were in unrealized loss positions for more than 12 months.
-Total gross unrealized investment losses at September 30, 2023 were essentially unchanged compared to December 31, 2022; however, gross unrealized losses over 12 months increased in 2023 primarily due to the passage of time and the continuing high interest rate environment which started in late 2022.
+The number of specific debt investment holdings held in an unrealized loss position as of June 30, 2024 was 334.
+Of these securities, 278 were in unrealized loss positions for more than 12 months.
+Total gross unrealized investment losses at June 30, 2024 slightly increased compared to December 31, 2023, primarily due to the continuing high interest rate environment which started in late 2022.
 Since the Company does not intend to sell and will more likely than not maintain each investment security until its maturity or anticipated recovery in value, and no significant credit risk is deemed to exist, these investments are not considered as credit-impaired.
 The Company believes its investment portfolio is diversified and expects no material loss to result from the failure to perform by issuers of the debt securities it holds.
 Investments made by the Company are not collateralized.

 Less than 12 monthsMore than 12 monthsTotal